umerahmedbaig7/Robot-Modeling-and-Identification/Lab_1/README.md

 - **Joint type:** All six joints are treated as **revolute**.
 Extending to prismatic joints would require making `d` the variable parameter for the relevant joint(s).
 - **Singularity handling:** The three-branch Euler extraction guards against the two canonical singularity postures (θ = 0 and θ = π).
 Configurations near these postures may still exhibit reduced numerical accuracy due to finite floating-point precision.
 - **No collision or joint-limit checking** is performed; the function will return a pose for any input regardless of physical reachability.
-- **Visualisation scope:** The plot renders only joint origin positions connected by straight lines.
-It does not visualise link cross-sections, coordinate frame axes (x/y/z triads), or end-effector orientation.
+- **Visualization scope:** The plot renders only joint origin positions connected by straight lines.
+It does not visualize link cross-sections, coordinate frame axes (x/y/z triads), or end-effector orientation.
 Axis triad rendering can be added by extracting and plotting the column vectors of each frame's rotation matrix as arrows using `ax.quiver`.
 - **Plot interactivity:** The Matplotlib 3D window supports mouse-driven rotation and zoom.
-For richer interactivity (animated configuration sweep, real-time joint-angle sliders), consider integrating `matplotlib.widgets.Slider` or migrating to a dedicated robotics visualisation library such as `roboticstoolbox-python` or `PyBullet`.
+For richer interactivity (animated configuration sweep, real-time joint-angle sliders), consider integrating `matplotlib.widgets.Slider` or migrating to a dedicated robotics visualization library such as `roboticstoolbox-python` or `PyBullet`.

 ---

 ## Author

-**Umer Ahmed Baig Mughal**
+**Umer Ahmed Baig Mughal** <br>
-Master's in Robotics and Artificial Intelligence *Specialization: Computer Vision · Robot Modeling · Perception · Autonomous Systems*
+Master's in Robotics and Artificial Intelligence <br>
+*Specialization: Computer Vision · Robot Modeling and Control · Perception · Autonomous Systems*

 ---